Moto42/etgra-website-acorn/src/index.md

 Although the ETGRA primarily represents the East Texas area, we invite everyone with an interest in goats to join.

 You can visit our Facebook group at <https://www.facebook.com/groups/ETGRA>

+## Under Construction

+Please pardon our dust.
+ETGRA.org is being rebuilt from the ground up.